Diabetes drug shows promise against Parkinson's in clinical study

 After one year of follow up, the group on the treatment, which is given as an injection, saw no worsening of their movement symptoms, while those on the placebo did.

-But, he added, this may just be because Parkinson's disease worsens slowly, and with another year of follow up, the differences might become much more stark.
+But, he added, this may just be because Parkinson's disease worsens slowly, and with another year of follow up, the differences might become much starker.

 "This is the first time that we have clear results, which demonstrate that we had an impact on the progression of the symptoms of the disease and that we explain it by a neuroprotective effect," said Rascol.